earthspay/earths-documentation/ko/technical-details/data-structures.md

 | 8 | Fee | Long | 38 + N | 8 |
 | 9 | Timestamp | Long | 46 + N | 8 |

-[**Here**](/technical-details/waves-contracts-language-description.md) you can find more details about Waves smart-contracts.
+[**Here**](/technical-details/earths-contracts-language-description.md) you can find more details about Earths smart-contracts.

-[**Here**](/technical-details/waves-contracts-language-description/standard-library.md) you can find more details about smart-contracts standard library.
+[**Here**](/technical-details/earths-contracts-language-description/standard-library.md) you can find more details about smart-contracts standard library.

-[**Here**](/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md) you can find detailed instruction how to create and deploy a script manually.
+[**Here**](/technical-details/earths-contracts-language-description/creating-and-deploying-a-script-manually.md) you can find detailed instruction how to create and deploy a script manually.

 ## Network messages

 ### Network message structure

-All network messages shares the same structure except the[Handshake](https://github.com/wavesplatform/Waves/wiki/Data-Structures#handshake-message).
+All network messages shares the same structure except the[Handshake](https://github.com/earthspay/Earths/wiki/Data-Structures#handshake-message).

 | \# | Field name | Type | Position | Length |
 | --- | --- | --- | --- | --- |